openbroadcaster/pex/README.md

 # PEX

+PEX module is EOL.
+Most of the functionality in this module, including API support, is now included in the core observer code with the metadata manager to add different types of custom fields.
+Admin>Media Settings>Custom Metadata.

-## OpenBroadcaster Program Manager Module
+## OpenBroadcaster Program Exchange Module
 **PEX** manages, schedules and distributes media as a collection (e.g. weekly program, serial episodes, festival)

 **PEX** features include: